How to Find Contractors for Your Home's Exterior Finishing

 The Estimate

-Demand maximum detail:
+Insist on maximum detail:

 - Material details (brands, types, characteristics).

-- Work stages with intermediate sums.
+- Work stages with interim subtotals.

-- Payment schedule linked to stages.
+- A payment schedule tied to those stages.

 Comparing Estimates